 If your state of residence has a treaty with Estonia allowing for a lower WHT rate than 7%, then you would need to obtain a Certificate of Residence from your local tax authorities or other competent authority to claim treaty benefits.
-Alternatively, you can fill in Estonian form TM3 and have your local authorities seal it.
+Alternatively, you can fill in the Estonian form TM3 and have your local authorities seal it.
 Countries with treaties allowing lower WHT rates are currently: 5% with Bulgaria, Israel and Macedonia; 0% with Mexico, Georgia, Cyprus, Jersey, Island of Man and the United Arab Emirates.
-All treaties are available at the website of the Estonian Ministry of Finance.
+All treaties are available on the website of the Estonian Ministry of Finance.

 Relief from double taxation - examples

 Ukraine has no domestic rules in place which would help you offset foreign taxes against your domestic tax liabilities.
-This means that for avoiding double taxation by way of credit or exemption method, the Estonia-Ukraine tax treaty should be applied.
+This means that to avoid double taxation by way of credit or exemption method, the Estonia-Ukraine tax treaty should be applied.
 Documentation requirements are set by responsible Ukrainian authorities.
 The credit is limited to the amount of tax that would be due in Ukraine on the same type of income.

-Although it is not possible to summarise French tax rules applicable to foreign income of French resident individuals, then on a high level, a resident is subject to tax on his/her worldwide income comparably to all domestic income.
+Although it is not possible to summarise French tax rules applicable to the foreign income of French resident individuals, then on a high level, a resident is subject to tax on his/her worldwide income comparably to all domestic income.

 It can be expected that employment income from Estonia is exempt from French tax although it will likely be taken into account for calculating your domestic progressive tax rate.
 Other types of income such as dividends, interest and directors’ fees are taxed on their gross amount in France, but credit is usually given to the extent of tax paid in Estonia.